Brown Girl in the Ring (song): Boney M. recording (1978)

 Arguably the most popular version of the song, Boney M.'s recording was originally the B-side to the group's number-one hit single "Rivers of Babylon" (1978).
-In July 1978, following ten weeks in UK Top Ten, five of them at number one, "Rivers of Babylon" slipped to number 18 and then to 20, when radio stations flipped the single.
+In July 1978, following ten weeks in the UK Top Ten, five of them at number one, "Rivers of Babylon" slipped to number 18 and then to 20, when radio stations flipped the single.
 Airplay for "Brown Girl in the Ring" resulted in a happy chart reversal, with the single re-entering the Top Ten, where it spent an additional nine weeks, peaking at number two in September.
 Liz Mitchell had previously recorded the song in 1975 with the group Malcolm's Locks, as the B-side of their single "Caribbean Rock".
 Mitchell's ex-boyfriend Malcolm Magaron was the group's lead singer.
 Arranger Peter Herbolzheimer accused Frank Farian of stealing his arrangement for the song, for which Farian claimed credit on the single.
 The court case ran for more than 20 years in Germany.

 The early single version (1st pressing) released on the Diamond CD box-set in 2015 includes the full-length 4:18 version.
 The single mix is also slightly different from the album version: the latter makes use of steel drums on the outro riff of the song whereas the single mix does not.
 The four-minute single hit version (2nd pressing) has yet to appear on CD (as of July 2018).
-Rivers of Babylon/Brown Girl in the Ring single is the sixth best-selling single of all time in the UK with sales of 2 million.
+The "Rivers of Babylon"/"Brown Girl in the Ring" single is the sixth best-selling single of all time in the UK with sales of 2 million.

 1993 remix

 Following the successful sales of the compilation album Gold – 20 Super Hits, Frank Farian remixed "Brown Girl in the Ring" for a single release in April 1993 with new lead vocals by Liz Mitchell.
 The single reached number seven in Denmark and 38 in the UK, while failing to chart in Germany.
-The single also included a new remix of "The Calendar Song".
+The single also included a new remix of "The Calendar Song", originally included on Boney M.'s album Oceans of Fantasy (1979).
 A "rap version" with vocals from Marlon B was the B-side to most versions of the 1993 remix single.